Loop Capital slashes price target on Juniper Networks Inc. [JNPR] – find out why.

 Loop Capital have made an estimate for Juniper Networks Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 14, 2022.
 While these analysts kept the previous recommendation, KeyBanc Capital Markets raised their target price to Overweight.
 The new note on the price target was released on January 19, 2022, representing the official price target for Juniper Networks Inc. stock.
 Previously, the target price had yet another raise from $22 to $40, while BofA Securities kept a Buy rating on JNPR stock.
 On December 07, 2021, analysts increased their price target for JNPR shares from 28 to 42.

-Juniper Networks Inc. [JNPR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.15.
-With this latest performance, JNPR shares dropped by -4.76% in over the last four-week period, additionally plugging by 18.16% over the last 6 months – not to mention a rise of 31.68% in the past year of trading.
+Juniper Networks Inc. [JNPR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.56.
+With this latest performance, JNPR shares gained by 1.15% in over the last four-week period, additionally plugging by 22.83% over the last 6 months – not to mention a rise of 34.56% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Juniper Networks Inc. [JNPR] shares currently have an operating margin of +9.28 and a Gross Margin at +58.70.
 Juniper Networks Inc.’s Net Margin is presently recorded at +5.34.